behavioral-data/TSandLanguage/text_aid_forecast/README.md

 ### TS as Plain Text (GPT-4) w/ or wo/ Context

 This method uses the original Large Language Model (LLM), bypassing the LLMTIME approach, to forecast while maintaining the original data scale.
-It provides insights into the impact of data scaling and context manipulation.
+It provides insight into the impact on LLM's reasoning ability when the descriptions in captions are consistent with the data scale.

 `./script/llm_ori_scale.sh`